 Daily religious education classes, prayer, and attendance at monthly Mass with the school community provides a foundation in faith formation.
 Students at each grade level participate in leading morning prayer and First Friday Mass.
 Sixth grade students participate in active service to others through our community service program.

 A dedicated science teacher provides instruction on science concepts and principles including: electricity, magnetism, energy, ecosystems, elements and compounds, weather, and the solar system.
 Additionally, students study rocks and minerals, plate tectonics, landforms, and forces.
 The science curriculum comes alive through field trips, manipulatives, interactive notebooks, and hands-on experiments in our science lab and classroom.
-4th and 5th cover general topics which include.

 Beginning with a study of California’s past and moving to the exploration of ancient civilizations, the engaging curriculum allows students to make connections between the past and present.
 Projects, cooperative group activities, presentations and field trips provide a variety of experiences to enhance the intermediate history curriculum.

-Our fine arts program provides students an opportunity to express their creativity and develop and appreciation of music and art.
+Our fine arts program provides students an opportunity to express their creativity and develop and appreciate music and art.
 Music instruction includes singing and an introduction to music theory, including note-reading and playing instruments.
 Volunteer art docents provide a rich opportunity for students to study artists in a variety of genres and create their own masterpieces to share with classmates and families.

 Weekly classes, utilizing 1:1 chromebooks, emphasize the importance of digital citizenship, while teaching students how to use Google docs, sheets and slides and engaging students through projects that enhance the curriculum and encourage creativity.
 Students practice formatting when writing formal letters, making tables and designing a school newspaper.
 Google slide presentations on California Missions, state reports, and country reports connect technology to the curriculum.
 Google Classroom is introduced to allow teachers to integrate technology into all areas of the curriculum.